Gunjan Bagla: Other publications and appearances

 In 2007 Bagla was interviewed by Gamasutra, a video-game development website, about the impact the release of the Xbox 360 would have on the Indian gaming market.
 Bagla remarked that "most mainstream American [game] titles can translate well into the Indian market"; he went on to list Quake, Counter-Strike, and Age of Empires as some of the most successful titles.

 In 2008 the Los Angeles Times interviewed Bagla about the impending purchase of DreamWorks by Anil Ambani, an Indian business magnate and chairman of Reliance Anil Dhirubhai Ambani Group.
 Bagla compared Ambani to "Rockefeller, Bill Gates and Howard Hughes."
 Bagla was also interviewed by BusinessWeek following the 2008 Mumbai attacks, commenting on the effect the attacks could have on foreign business in India.

 In April 2010, Bagla was the keynote speaker at the annual conference of the South Asian Studies Association, held at the University of Southern California.
 His topic was "Globalization: India and the US."
 Bagla also gave comments to The New York Times after attending a meeting with President Barack Obama during his visit to India in 2010.

 In 2014, Bagla was interviewed by The Wall Street Journal about the economic effects of Narendra Modi’s election as prime minister of India.
 The Journal interviewed Bagla again about the special requirements India imposed on tech companies before Modi’s reelection in 2019 and after his reelection in 2020.
 Bagla commented the foreign tech companies “should not rest in asserting their point of view” to the authorities in India.

 Bagla was interviewed by Med Device Online about the medical device industry in India in 2017.

 Bagla was also interviewed by The New York Times about business travel and bilateral trade in the wake of airline companies adding more flights to India in 2020.
 He opined that the Indian government “has become more business friendly.”

 In 2022, Bagla gave comments to The New York Times after the death of his colleague Umang Gupta.
 He called Gupta “an exceptional leader who could bring a group from chaos to calmness.”
 Bagla also appeared at Azadi Ka Amrit Mahosav, an event held in California celebrating the 75th anniversary of India’s independence in 2022.

+In 2023, Bagla launched a petition requesting that Indian Prime Minister Narendra Modi establish an Indian consulate in Los Angeles.
+According to the Daily News, the campaign received approximately 4,300 signatures and letters of support from officials and organizations including Los Angeles Mayor Karen Bass, the American Jewish Committee, and the World Affairs Council of Orange County.
+On September 22, 2024, Prime Minister Modi announced the decision to open the consulate.
+In August 2025, the Los Angeles Times reported that the Indian government had signed a 10-year lease for a 20,507-square-foot space at the Aon Center in Los Angeles.
+Bagla noted that the new office makes California the only state in the world to host two Indian consulates.